 - This Constitution and any bylaws approved by the Consortium may be amended by a two-thirds vote at any meeting or in writing by a two-thirds vote of the Consortium members.

-ARTICLE XI – COMMITTEES AND TASK FORCES
+ARTICLE XI – COMMITTEES, TASK FORCES AND INTEREST GROUPS

 - Committees may be formed at the discretion of the Council.
 They will research and seek solutions to specific problems within their areas of competence and report regularly to the Council.
 Innovative programs may also be initiated and coordinated with other committees, effected as requested.